Introduction to hackamore types

 Curve-shanked hackamores

-'Curve-shanked' hackamores are a cousin of the short-shanked hackamore.
+Curve-shanked hackamores are a cousin of the short-shanked hackamore.

-Some can appear to have a longer shank than they functionally do, as the curve reduces the distance between the rein and the noseband compared to if the metalwork were completely straight.
+Some can appear to have a longer shank than they functionally do, as the curve reduces the distance between the rein and the noseband compared to if the same metalwork were completely straight.

 Common types in this group include: Little S, Standard S and Baroque.